 Change starts with increasing exposure and education opportunities.
 Once you are introduced to these challenges, you can begin to think differently.
 I would not be as passionate about these issues had I not been given the opportunity to move from engineering into planning and experience the evolution of American cities of all types, sizes, and ages.
-(I’ll write more on my evolution from concrete, roadway lovin’ engineer to placemaker in a future post).
+If you’re interested, Jordan and I discuss my “a-ha moment” and personal evolution from concrete, roadway lovin’ engineer to placemaker in this podcast episode.

 Discovering these ideas is just the first step.
 The next step is discussing it with others in your profession, region, community and neighborhood.
 We launched our Cultivating Strong Towns workshops last fall to bring people and perspectives together to dive deeper into the issues.
 In these workshops, we share proven and emerging strategies and empower people to initiate change in their communities.
 The workshops have taken us from Dallas to Lubbock to San Marcos in Texas; and to places as far and diverse as West Palm Beach, FL, Indianapolis, IN, and Shreveport, LA.
 We will feature sponsors and participants from past workshops on upcoming podcast episodes, including: City Commissioner Paula Ryan from (WPB), Joanna Taft from Harrison Center for the Arts (Indy), Big Car Collaborative founder Jim Walker (Indy), Lubbock (TX) Planning Director AJ Fawver, and Bastrop (TX) City Manager Lynda Humble.
 As with everything we do, the workshops have been an incremental process.
 We’ve tried new things at each one, received great feedback, and will continue to improve the format, content, and experience as we go forward.

-Today, our core services are a balance of educational workshops, fiscal impact modeling, resource-conscious planning, street design, and site development.
-All our work emphasizes fiscal sustainability, resource stewardship, and prioritizes people and place over cars.
+Today, our core services have evolved to a balance of workshops, fiscal impact analysis, resource-conscious planning and engineering, and site development.
+All our work emphasizes citizen engagement, fiscal sustainability, resource stewardship, and prioritizes people and place over cars.
 We’ll highlight aspects of our project work in upcoming posts, starting with some fiscal impact modeling we’re doing to help city leaders to better understand the revenue and cost impacts of different development patterns, quantify their infrastructure funding deficits, and prioritize strategies to close the gap.
 We advise cities to stop building new stuff that is not financially sustainable, prioritize maintenance and cultivate self-sustaining local economies by investing in local businesses and entrepreneurs instead of trying to buy jobs, companies and new residents.

 If you work with us you can expect we’ll help your city cultivate civic vitality by doing the math, prioritizing incremental community-led implementation, and building a resilient local economy.
 We push engineers to prioritize people, place, and the environment over cars and the status quo (and sometimes we do the design work ourselves).
 We challenge planners to draft comprehensive plans that prioritize fiscal, environmental, and social resilience and consider what citizens are willing and able to pay for.
 Finally, we encourage communities to embrace a bottom-up, citizen led implementation framework that strings together small projects to incrementally improve neighborhoods and quality of life over time.
 Put simply, we want cities to invest in what they’ve got, get more done with existing resources, and cultivate a culture of collaboration—so that local communities can be a source for stability in an increasingly complex and changing world.